vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 {% endhighlight %}
 *Devise's implementation of the create action for the registrations controller*

-Devise builds a new user based on the the submitted params and saves it.
-If the save is successful, the user is sees a success message.
+Devise builds a new user based on the submitted params and saves it.
+If the save is successful, the user sees a success message.
 Otherwise they're redirected to the signup page and shown an error.
-There's also a `yeild` statement on line 6 - we'll come back to that soon.
+There's also a `yield` statement on line 6 - we'll come back to that soon.

 ## Overriding the default